-The A/E/C industry is fragmented and slow moving.
+The A/E/C industry is fragmented and slow-moving.
 The legal industry, which drives the structural relationships in construction contracts, is even slower.
-The combination has us stuck in contractual silos that create confrontation.
-Some follow hundred-year-old paths to mountains of case law dissecting the corpse of dead projects gone wrong.
-This is all done in the name of one party protecting the other.
-But the studies demonstrate that this leads to busted schedules and costly overruns, followed by claims and litigation.
-Success in today’s world requires communication and collaboration; fortunately, things are changing, but too slowly.
+The combination has us stuck in contractual silos that create confrontation that can lead to claims and litigation.
+Success in today’s world requires communication and collaboration.

 Stay true to your word

-A better foundation to build requires three things — trust, collaboration and innovation.
-There isn’t anything without trust.
-To build trust you need to be understood and act according to what you’ve agreed to in letter and spirit.
-Your word is your bond, so use them wisely.
-Good legal writing is simply good writing.
-Don’t try to address all contingencies or you are likely to confuse things.
-Vague and broad responsibilities that place all the risk on parties is the antithesis to trust.
-Ambiguities will naturally arise.
-Don’t hide in your turtle shell when they do.
-Communicate constructively and avoid the blame game.
+A better foundation to build requires trust, collaboration, and innovation.
+To build trust, you need to be understood and act according to what you’ve agreed to in letter and spirit.
+Your word is your bond, so use it wisely.

 Speak straight to each other

 Lack of communication is a common excuse for failed projects.
-Contracts normally pass information and decisions through the architect.
-It is more effective to have parties communicate directly and positively.
-Empowering people in field who are most familiar with the information can be transformational.
-Creating a structure in which parties must talk to one another about issues that arise in a timely manner before claims become intractable unsurprisingly leads to less litigation.
+Creating a structure in which parties must talk to one another about issues that arise leads to less litigation.

 Believe in high-tech options

 Innovation is what is really driving a great opportunity to change.
 There has never been a time when there was a greater incentive to build more efficiently.
-Execution is so much better, safer and more valuable to the end-user when you maximize the impact of technology.
-To deploy these technology tools, it is necessary to build better teams early; schedule them to collaborate to measure twice and cut once.
-Treat a project as an opportunity to learn and gain efficiency each step of the way, rather than avoid the blame game.
-Then, and only then, can you yield the most out of the today’s wave of incredibly powerful and time-saving construction technology devices.
+Execution is better, safer, and more valuable to the end-user when you maximize the impact of technology.

 To build a better way, you have to try something new.
-Structure your next project to truly collaborate by building trust, encouraging the flow of timely information and embracing the maximum power of technology.
-Don’t just pull out the same contract from the drawer and sign it without thought.
-Use the contract as an opportunity to memorialize a business relationship gets that gets better results.
+Structure your next project to truly collaborate by building trust, encouraging the flow of timely information, and embracing the maximum power of technology.